Latest Updates

 - Battery Status: This tells you how much time is left.
 It’s smart enough to adjust depending on the setting.

-- Power Mode: Using the button below the screen, you can toggle between low, medium, and high power settings.
-You can also set it to automatic if you want more convenience.
+- Power Mode: Use the button below the screen to toggle between low, medium, and high power settings.
+You can also set it to automatic for added convenience.

 - Filter Status: Let you know when to change the filter.